nikolovlazar/egghead-personal-blog-astro/README.md

-# Build a Personal Blog with a Delightful Developer Experience using Astro
+# Build a Full Stack Blog with Astro

 ## 👋 Welcome

-Welcome to the "Build a Personal Blog with Delightful Developer Experience using Astro" course! 👌
+Welcome to the "Build a Full Stack Blog with Astro" course! 👌

 In this course we're going to learn Astro by building a fully functional personal blog which we can actually use as our personal developer portfolio at